mattdodge/.codes/pages/resume.md

 The following are some unique experiences and skills that I have been able to work on throughout my career.
 These are intended to offer an insight into what I can bring to a team or be a good conversation starter during an interview.

+**Empowering non-technical teams to work with technical products** Throughout my career I have mostly worked on highly technical teams but frequently interfaced with non-technical teams.
+I've experienced, first hand, the difficulty these two groups often have when they work together.
+I believe, with the recent emergence of low-code and no-code tools, there is a way to enable the non-technical teams to interact with a technical product and finally have the agency they desire to make changes in a meaningful and secure way.

 **Growing a software development team from 0 to 20**
 At niolabs I was the first developer (founder) and ultimately grew the team to have over 20 engineers.
 I learned and experienced first hand the different milestones that occur along the way and understand the processes that must be in place when growing a team.

+**Securing and protecting sensitive data and customer PII** LoanSnap was in the financial sector and, as such, held sensitive financial PII for hundreds of thousands of customers.
+The security and compliance of this data was my responsibility and I am proud to say that we did not experience a single breach in my time there.

 **Contributing to and utilizing the open-source community in a secure way**
 As a frequent consumer of open-source software, both as an individual and as a technical director, I feel that it is important to give back to the community as well.
 By instituting goals around community and open-source development at niolabs, we, as a team of 20 engineers, were able to contribute over 1,000 hours to the open-source community in 2018.
 I also added open-source dependency and audit checks into our deployment pipelines so that when libraries were installed or updated a security verification took place.

-**Creating reliable and secure deployment pipelines**
+**Building reliable and secure deployment pipelines**
 In a fast-moving company you often have many small teams working on many different parts of the product.
 As a result, it is important to let these teams have control over the deployment and maintenance of their product lines without impacting others.
-Using tools like Jenkins and Terraform I created numerous secure deployment pipelines at niolabs that could be triggered and monitored by product owners.
+Using tools like Concourse CI and Terraform I have created numerous secure deployment pipelines throughout my career.

-**Enabling team members to have work/life balance**
-There's no doubt that happy employees make better employees.
-However, in a small team especially, the work day can't stop at 6 PM every day.
-Outages and support requests come in on nights and weekends too.
-I believe we did a great job at niolabs of having satisfied developers who were able to pursue hobbies and interests outside of work.
+**Properly utilizing OKRs to drive priorities**
+OKRs, when implemented correctly, must start at the top.
+Business executives should establish objectives and key results for both short-term and long-term outlooks.
+Then, team leads can reference those OKRs to come up with their own team objectives.
+At LoanSnap we used OKRs successfully, even in a high-growth and rapidly changing environment, to decide what needed to be worked on.
+[Measure What Matters](https://www.amazon.com/Measure-What-Matters-Google-Foundation/dp/0525536221) is a great resource.

+**Establishing an effective on-call strategy in a small organization** If you have a global product but a small, US-based team, on-call is a tricky thing to get right.
+No one _wants_ to get paged in the middle of the night, but sadly outages don't abide by a 9-5 schedule.
+Using tools like PagerDuty, minimizing false positive alerts, and providing the right incentives I believe that even a small team can set up on-call effectively.

 **Creating a practical and effective interview process for developers**
 Determining whether a developer will be a valuable asset to the team is extremely difficult to ascertain.
 While whiteboard coding and algorithmic logic puzzles seem to be the norm, I don't believe those are adequate assessments of a prospective candidate.
 At niolabs I implemented a unique and effective interview process that involved some take-home work, live collaborative coding, and an objective assessment matrix.